Unknowny/Emoji-Throughout-Time/README.md

 timestamp,text
 ...
 ```
-Timestamp is a standard UTC timestamp.
-Script will scan over all records for emoji and custom emoji.
+Timestamp is a standard UTC timestamp of when the text was posted / made.
+Script will search over all records for emoji and custom emoji.
 Custom emoji must appear in text in the following form:
 `<:emoji-name:optional-filesystem-path-or-url>`
 Custom emoji that don't have a path or url associated must be placed into `custom_emoji` directory as png images.

 ## Working with discord logs and custom emojis
-Previously I had a custom archiver script for discord but it has stopped working after the myriad of changes in discord API and the library I was using to access it.
-You can try your luck with https://github.com/Tyrrrz/DiscordChatExporter.
+You can use this https://github.com/hermit-crab/discord-export to export whatever needed.
+Afterwards you can run the `discord_convert.py` script to convert extracted data into digestible CSV `> python discord_convert.py database.jl > posts.csv`.
+- Message reactions are also taken into account unless you disabled their extraction.